lucidrains/evolutionary-policy-optimization/README.md

 Pytorch implementation of [Evolutionary Policy Optimization](https://web3.arxiv.org/abs/2503.19037), from Wang et al. of the Robotics Institute at Carnegie Mellon University

 This paper stands out, as I have witnessed the positive effects first hand in an [exploratory project](https://github.com/lucidrains/firefly-torch) (mixing evolution with gradient based methods).
+Perhaps the Alexnet moment for genetic algorithms has not come to pass yet.

 ## Citations